|Guide||♦||124 Triplogs||1 Topic|

 The trail heads over towards the old Las Lomitas picnic area.
 Piedras is a mini Disneyland will all the rocks to play on.
 This is more of a large group area.
 Without the boulders, it just looks old.
 Yet better than Las Ramadas, my least favorite.

 2.10 mile Trail ends at the Ranger Trail.
-It's under a quarter-mile to Five Tables, which is the TH for Ranger.
+It's under a quarter-mile to Five Tables, the TH for Ranger.
 For reference, to the northwest is a private track for the Quarter Midget Racing Association.

 History of the Piedras area has fascinated me since the 90's.
 Most will see it as outdated to trashy now.
-You might have to go play on the large stones and find the camera angles from years gone by to appreciate.
+You might have to play on the large stones and find the camera angles from years gone by to appreciate.
 I just wanted to share a little history of SoMo.
-It has unique areas that have simply been abused over the years.
+It has unique areas that have been abused over the years.
 Park budgets are lean.
 Urban sprawl robs inner-city interests and monies.

 This hike is listed as One-Way.